-Towards the end of 2016, a study by Wrike came out stating that nearly six in ten employees feel their workloads have gone up.
-A further fifth reported that work demands had increased "significantly" in the past year.
+Toward the end of 2016, a study by Wrike came out stating nearly 6 in 10 employees feel their workloads have gone up.
+Further, a fifth reported they felt work demands had increased "significantly."

-However, that's not all, 47% of respondents across various sectors stated that they work longer works to get the job done than they did a year ago.
-A third of managers also confirmed that they expect employees to put in this extra time and take fewer breaks to meet the demands of their growing task lists.
+However, that's not all — 47% of respondents across various sectors stated they work longer hours to get the job done than they had a year ago.
+A third of managers also confirmed they expect employees to put in this extra time and take fewer breaks to meet the demands of their growing task lists.

-With this cultural shift happening before our eyes, the size of our workloads not going anywhere and department budget not growing, managers in call centers are struggling to get the work done without staff burnout, hiring more employees or losing efficiency.
+With this cultural shift happening before our eyes, the size of our workloads is not going anywhere and department budgets are not growing, managers in call centers are struggling to get the work done without staff burnout, hiring more employees or losing efficiency.

-Here are six strategies for how to manage a heavy workload and cope with the extra items on your to-do list as well as your teams:
+Here are six strategies for managing a heavy workload and tackling the extra items on your to-do list:

 By addressing this as a team, you will get a variety of ideas and foster an environment that shows you value their input.

-One of the things all managers are guilty of is adding to instead of helping to reduce employee workloads.
-If you and your team are feeling overwhelmed, it's time to take a step back and see what is necessary and what can afford to be culled from the to-do list.
+One item all managers are guilty of is adding instead of helping employees to reduce workloads.
+If you and your team are feeling overwhelmed, it's time to take a step back and see what is necessary and what can afford to cull from the to-do list.

-Look at the team's individual responsibilities, your team's collective obligations and goals and assess which activities or tasks should be prioritized.
-Not all tasks deserve the same importance and not everything has to be turned in yesterday.
+Look at the team's individual responsibilities, your team's collective obligations and goals and assess prioritizing activities or tasks.
+Not all tasks deserve the same importance, and not everything has to be turned in yesterday.
 Setting priorities and realistic deadlines helps your team focus on what really matters.

-Self-reflection and awareness is a difficult thing to master but is a necessary skill for any manager.
-As you develop strategies to help your agents cope with a heavy workload, you need to set aside time to assess if you are making the work more difficult than it needs to be.
+Self-reflection and awareness are difficult to master but are necessary skills for any manager.
+As you develop strategies on how to manage a high workload, you need to set aside time to assess if you are making work more difficult.
 Ask yourself the following questions: